 Touraj Riazi had the honour of interviewing General (Ret’d) James E. Cartwright.
-General Cartwright is the current Harold Brown Chair in Defense Studies at the Center for Strategic and International Studies in Washington, D.C.
+General Cartwright, who is the current Harold Brown Chair in Defense Studies at the Center for Strategic and International Studies in Washington, D.C.
 Previously, General Cartwright served as commander of U.S. Strategic Command (2004-2007) before being nominated and appointed as the eighth vice chairman of the Joint Chiefs of Staff (2007-2011), the nation’s second-highest military officer.

 Was there sufficient coordination between STRATCOM and the executive branch on matters pertaining to long term strategy when you served as commander?